- 1 tbsp olive oil

 In the same pan, add garlic, onion, ground beef and bring to medium-high heat.
 Cook until ground beef has browned, crumbling the ground beef as you cook it.
 Drain out excess fat.

 Sprinkle taco seasoning across ground beef.
+Stir in the black beans.
 Add ¼ cup water and diced tomatoes (including the liquid).
 Stir and cook on medium heat until everything is evenly mixed and sauce has thickened.

 Add the cauliflower rice back in and mix with the taco meat, cooking a few minutes on medium heat.
 Drain any liquid from the pan.